milkslurpee/CS312/Project5/alignment-project-report.md

     return string1, string2
 ```

-The space complexity of align() is also O(n * m).
+The space complexity of align() is also **O(n * m)**.
 This because we have to store two arrays, both of size O(n * m). we can get rid of the constant factor of 2.
 After that, all computations are only updating values in these array, so no more space is required.
 The traceback function does require us to store the two strings with their final alignment, so that is O(n + m), but that is dominated by O(n * m).

 ### Empirical Data - Unrestricted Alignment

+For empirical analysis, I'm just going to assume m and n have the same length (n), so O(n*m) is just O(n^2)

 | N    | time (ms) |
 |------|-----------|